 Dropping CustomSmartPointer with data `my stuff`!

 Rust automatically called drop for us when our instance went out of scope, calling the code we specified.
 Variables are dropped in the reverse order of the order in which they were created, so d was dropped before c.
-This is just to give you a visual guide to how the drop method works, but usually you would specify the cleanup code that your type needs to run rather than a print message.
+This example just gives you a visual guide to how the drop method works, but usually you would specify the cleanup code that your type needs to run rather than a print message.

 Dropping a Value Early with std::mem::drop

-Rust inserts the call to drop automatically when a value goes out of scope, and it’s not straightforward to disable this functionality.
-Disabling drop isn’t usually necessary; the whole point of the Drop trait is that it’s taken care of automatically for us.
-Occasionally you may find that you want to clean up a value early.
-One example is when using smart pointers that manage locks; you may want to force the drop method that releases the lock to run so that other code in the same scope can acquire the lock.
-First, let’s see what happens if we try to call the Drop trait’s drop method ourselves by modifying the main function from Listing 15-8 as shown in Listing 15-9:
+Unfortunately, it’s not straightforward to disable the automatic drop functionality.
+Disabling drop isn’t usually necessary; the whole point of the Drop trait is that it’s taken care of automatically.
+Occasionally, you might want to clean up a value early.
+One example is when using smart pointers that manage locks: you might want to force the drop method that releases the lock to run so other code in the same scope can acquire the lock.
+Rust doesn’t let us call the Drop trait’s drop method manually; instead we have to call the std::mem::drop function provided by the standard library if we want to force a value to be dropped before the end of its scope.

+Let’s see what happens when we try to call the Drop trait’s drop method manually by modifying the main function in Listing 15-14, as shown in Listing 15-15:

-Filename: src/main.rs
+src/main.rs

 fn main() {